Last updated: April 26, 2022

 Enjoy 8 kilometres of quiet beaches, lookout points, boardwalks, and panoramic ocean views, as you hike from Putty Beach to MacMasters Beach along the coast of Bouddi National Park.

-Some of the highlights of this classic Central Coast walking track include the Gerrin Point Lookout, Maitland Bay and Bullimah Beach.
+Some of the many highlights of this classic Central Coast walking track include the Gerrin Point Lookout, Maitland Bay, and Bullimah Beach.

-If 8 km is a bit too much, this walk can easily be divided into smaller sections; for example, MacMasters Beach to Little Beach, Little Beach to Maitland Bay and Maitland Bay to Putty Beach.
+If 8 km is too long, this walk can be divided into two shorter sections: Little Beach to Maitland Bay, and Maitland Bay to Putty Beach.

 Bouddi Coastal Walk | |